NZOGPS/nzopengps/scripts/Suburbs/Readme.txt

 	modify changemp tp also change endlevel based on population?
 Nah?
 Better manually... add documentation for index_pois
-	(DONE - standardise) decide on either coding around variable number of regions or standardise on all regions in each map
+	(DONE - standardise) decide on either coding around variable number of regions or standardise on all regions in each map recheck this list.
+What is actually done?
+	Amalgamate process_tile and indexPOIs

+BUG?
+	Why is Colyton reported as unused in Central, even though Forlongs Rd Ext -40.16767 175.67881 is indexed as Colyton, is numbered, and appears in central_numberlines?